GPHS-Code-Club/racing-game/README.md

 ### Todo
 These are some things that will be implemented next.
+1. Show names and appropriate vehicle for remote cars
 1. Synchronized start of game
 1. Synchronized end of game (1st, 2nd, 3rd place)
 1. Position all cars at start
-1. Show names and appropriate vehicle for remote cars
 1. Improved Lobby
     1. Create a game
     2. Join a game from a list or code
         3. Enter Name, Pick Vehicle
+1. Improved networking
+    1. Look at switching from json to a binary implementation